ASSESSMENTS

 Return of Service

-The Ontario Ministry of Health requires that all successful candidates in the program complete a minimum three-year return of service as family physicians in an area identified by the government.
-The return of service must be fulfilled in a high-need, rural Ontario community in which the offer of employment was secured.
-All candidates are required to sign a return of service agreement with the Ontario Ministry of Health before they start their clinical field assessment.
-This agreement contracts them to work for three years full-time as family physicians, on the successful completion of their assessment.
+Candidates are required to sign a return of service agreement with the Ontario Ministry of Health before they start their clinical field assessment.
+This agreement contracts them to work at least three years full-time as family physicians, on successful completion of their assessment.
+The return of service must be fulfilled where the offer of employment was secured.

 Practice locations in communities with a Rurality Index of Ontario (RIO) score of 40 and above, as well as those in Northern Urban Referral Centres are eligible to apply to be host communities for a return of service candidate.
 The Northern Urban Referral Centres are in Timmins, North Bay, Sudbury, Sault Ste.
 Marie, and Thunder Bay.
 Communities interested in participating in Practice Ready Ontario can contact Ontario Health at: practiceontario@ontariohealth.ca